realvoidgojo/natas-x/readme.md

 ## Usage

-if wanted the solve the all levels make sure `credentials.csv` , only ths content , remove old credentials
+To solve all levels, ensure that the `credentials.csv` file contains only the following content, removing any old credentials:

 ```
 level,username,password
 ```

-if it has some credentials, means it will resume from that level
+If the file already contains credentials, the solver will resume from the corresponding level.

 ## Level-Specific Features